SIC Ferries: Fair Isle

 In January 2023, £26.7 million was awarded by the UK Government, as part of the 'levelling up' fund, to the Shetland Islands Council for the purchase of a new ro-ro ferry for Fair Isle and new terminals at both the Grutness and Fair Isle ports, including linkspans.
 The new ferry is expected to be similar to the MV Snolda, with 25m length and capacity for about 4 cars and a crane.
 The work is due to be completed by April 2026.
 Works began at Grutness pier to facilitate this new vessel on 30 April 2025, with all Fair Isle sailings going to Lerwick until they are completed.

 The contract was awarded to Parkol Marine Engineering, Whitby, Yorkshire on 10 June 2025, with an expected delivery date of October 2026.
 The vessel will be a faster and bigger monohull that will have additional lift on capability and ability to operate to the current linkspans.
 The design, which was done by Chartwell Marine, was presented on the news in September 2025, for delivery end of 2026.
+The first steel was cut for the ferry, to be named Good Shepherd V, on 13 November 2025.